 After a review of the Year 10 course you will build on those competencies and develop other aspects of Mathematics not previously studied.
+This course primarily a calculus-based course and will also cover areas of trigonometry, probability and statistics in greater depth than other maths courses.

-Students who are proficient in the Year 10 Pathway 5.3 course or very proficient in the Pathway 5.2 course (discuss with your class teacher).
-This course is a basis for any tertiary study where Mathematics is needed as a minor discipline.
-It would aid in the study of any of the life sciences or business/commerce.
+Students who are proficient in the Year 10 5.3 Pathway course or very proficient in the 5.2 Pathway course (discuss this option with your class teacher).
+This course is a basis for any tertiary study where Mathematics is needed as a minor discipline and is considered a prerequisite for most STEM degrees at university.

 Mathematics at this level or higher will broaden the range of university courses that you may enter and give you an advantage over the students that may have studied Mathematics at a lower level.
-For example careers in; the Defence Force, Electronics, Finance, Accountant, Architecture, Surveying, Technical Drawing, and Town Planning.
+It is considered a minimum requirement for university degrees in Chemical, Electrical or Mechanical Engineering, Physical Sciences involving Chemistry or Physics and many other disciplines.